jreiher2003/Configuring-Linux-Web-Servers/README.md

-# Linux Server Configuration
+# Linux Server Configuration LAPP Stack (Linux-Apache-Postgres-Python)
+## L - Linux

 ### Update and Upgrade linux os
-It is always recommended to update and upgrade any linux box first and formost.
+It is always recommended to update and upgrade any linux box first and foremost.
 These two commands with get you there.
 * `sudo apt-get update`
 * `sudo apt-get upgrade`